If you’ve ever been thrown into a situation where you didn’t know what to do or who to ask for help, you’ll identify with Dianne’s experiences.

-- Designs and facilitates timely and relevant supervisory and coaching workshops that resulted in consistent positive feedback, corporate recognition and client satisfaction.
+- Designed and facilitated timely and relevant supervisory and coaching workshops resulting in consistent positive feedback, corporate recognition and client satisfaction.

 - Successfully co-facilitated complex leadership/team building workshops, requiring a highly collaborative and organized team effort; excellent feedback with results exceeding expectations.

-- Consistently generated top sales results and expanded new market opportunities, while maintaining long-term relationships with clients in telecommunications and advertising industry.
+- Consistently generated top sales results and expanded new market opportunities while maintaining long-term relationships with clients in the telecommunications and advertising industry.

 Qualifications & Affiliations

-- Post secondary education in Business Administration, Career Development and Coaching
+- Post-secondary education in Business Administration, Career Development and Business Coaching

 - Professional Certification in Adult Education, Advanced Sales, Teleclass Leadership, Public Speaking and Mediation Skills